Family Encyclopedia >> Food

 Cohabiting or getting married

-Breakups The breakdown of a relationship can have a disruptive effect on your eating habits.
-In this period, for example, respondents were more likely to reach for sweets (25%) and ate more fatty or fried foods (25%).
-Also, 44 percent say they started cooking for themselves less than three times a week after a breakup.
-Women usually gain weight during this period (44%), while men lose weight more often (20%).
+The end of a relationship can disrupt eating patterns significantly.
+Respondents turned to sweets more often (25%) and fatty or fried foods (25%).
+Additionally, 44% cooked for themselves less than three times a week post-breakup.
+Women tended to gain weight (44%), while men were more likely to lose it (20%).

 The first child